|Application deadline:||EU students: July 17th 2014; non-EU students: June 30th 2014|

 Angelo Manaresi, Professor of Marketing and Program Director, University of Bologna Massimo Bergami, Dean, Alma Graduate SchoolAlessandro Bonfiglioli, General Manager, AlessiAlessandro Chiesa, Recruiting Manager, FerrariFranco Collini, Human Resources Manager, Max Mara Fashion Group Fabio D'Angelantonio, Executive Vice President Sun and Luxury Retail, Luxottica Group Gabriele Del Torchio, CEO, Ducati Motor Holding Alberto Festa, Managing Director, Bulgari Italia Paolo Fontanelli, CEO, Furla Nicola Giorgi, Managing Director, Hogan - Tod's

-Design, Fashion and Luxury Goods is a concentration of the Master of Business Administration of Alma Graduate School, the business school of the University of Bologna.
+Design, Fashion and Luxury Goods is a concentration of the Master of Business Administration of Bologna Business School, the business school of the University of Bologna.
 The program is a challenging, intensive 12-month full-time international program taught entirely in English.

 The curriculum of the MBA Design, Fashion and Luxury Goods is divided in two main parts: General Management (core courses) and a Design, Fashion and Luxury Goods concentration, designed to provide an opportunity for specialization and in-depth focus on both traditional and cutting-edge issues in the design, fashion, and luxury goods world.